List of Dyson products: Hair care products

 In April 2016, Dyson introduced the "Supersonic" handheld hair dryer.
 A Dyson Digital Motor V9 is housed in the handle.
+In March 2024, it introduced the "Supersonic Nural", a variant that adds a time-of-flight sensor (marketed as "scalp protect mode") and a Hall sensor (marketed as "attachment learning") to the device.
+Also in early 2024, it launched the "Supersonic r", a more streamlined version of the original device.
+Originally only marketed to hair care professionals, the "Supersonic r" was made available to the general public in March 2025.

 In October 2018, the company launched the "Airwrap" styler, which uses the same motor as the Supersonic hair dryer, and is able to style wet hair using the Coandă effect.

 In March 2020, Dyson announced a cordless hair straightener called the "Corrale".

+In March 2023, Dyson launched the "Airstrait" hair straightener.
+Instead of using hot plates, the device uses warm air to dry and style hair.

 Lighting

 In 2015 Dyson introduced the "CSYS" range of LED lamps.
 The lamps incorporate heat pipe technology designed to extend the life of the product, by cooling the LED emitters.

 In 2018, Dyson released the "Lightcycle", featuring the same heat pipe technology as the previous CSYS lights, but with Bluetooth connectivity via the Dyson Link app, and the ability to adjust the intensity and colour temperature to both the individual and their surroundings.

+Toothbrushes

+The Dyson CameraJet electric toothbrush was unveiled on 1 September 2026 in Paris.
+It features an integrated water-jet flosser.

 Medical care

 In March 2020, in light of the COVID-19 pandemic, Dyson announced that they would be supporting UK hospitals by manufacturing ventilators.
 On 25 March, it was announced that the British government had ordered 10,000 units of The CoVent from the company, subject to passing stringent medical tests.
 The plan was cancelled a month later, after Dyson realized that it would be difficult for a company with no history of manufacturing ventilators to quickly obtain regulatory approval.